 We have explored a few solutions to this problem but none were intuitive enough to take off.

 - CampaignNet: Initially, the plan was to run “CampaignNet”s, which would essentially be isolated incentivized testnets run exclusively for specific RelayChainIDs.
 However, this introduces another operational challenge of bootstrapping entirely new chains.

 - Centrally-administered Funding Program: We have also contemplated running a centrally-administered incentive program funded by the DAO and administered by the Foundation.
-Node performance would be recorded through the Pocket Dashboard, which most apps use to connect to the network, and rewards would be manually distributed in a manner similar to the protocol’s automated block rewards.
+Node performance would be recorded through the Pocket Portal, which most apps use to connect to the network, and rewards would be manually distributed in a manner similar to the protocol’s automated block rewards.
 However, this also introduces an operational burden and would deplete the DAO’s treasury over time.
 It was deemed unsustainable from a time and cost perspective.